parsiya/Hugo-Octopress/README.md

 ## <a name="config"></a>Configuration
 This section talks about parameters in the [configuration file](https://gohugo.io/overview/configuration/) and how they can be used to customize the output.
-Below is a sample ``config.toml`` file with comments:
+A working config file `sample-config.toml`is provided and below is a sample ``config.toml`` with comments:

 ``` python
 baseurl = "http://example.com/"